Faculty

 Prashani Chandrasena_Fiber_CAA18_196

-Prashani Chandrasena | MFA
+Prashani Chandrasena

 Kären graduated with a degree in Fine Art from Toronto’s OCAD.
 Kären’s work is focused on landscape with a human element, as well as collage with miniature painting, sculpture and found objects, and is currently exhibiting at Shoreline Arts in Suttons Bay.
 She has found delight in teaching art to both children and adults for the last 29 years.